 Use your Trello board at a glance to deliver status updates to your team, boss, or clients.

 We’ll focus on how to use Trello for instructional design projects, but you can use it for personal projects too!
 For example, I used a Trello board to get organized when I ran a campaign.
-One of the students in our Instructional Design and Tech Accelerator certificate program used Trello to plan her child’s birthday party.
+One of the students in our Instructional Design and Tech Accelerator System and Certificate program used Trello to plan her child’s birthday party.
 Another student used Trello to create a digital vision board.
 So there are a lot of possibilities outside instructional design once you get comfortable with the tool.

 How to Use Trello: Getting Started